BWICS/GHC2019/README.md

 1. Jigyasa Subedi *[ applied but has not heard back; intends CS major with French major or minor; took 1101 and 2101; next fall ALgorithms; will be BWICS leader!]*

+1. Rose Xi *[ applied but not heard back; intends CS major and possibly Bio or Econ as second major; took 1103 and 2101; next fall 2330 Systems, 2350 Social and Economic Networks]*